 - 1/2 cup mashed avocado this is about 1-2 avocados depending on the size

 - 1/2 cup plain greek yogurt this is equal to a 5.3 ounce container of yogurt

 - 1/4 teaspoon black ground pepper

-- 1/2 red onion chopped into small pieces
+- 1/2 of a medium red onion chopped into small pieces

 - Juice from 1/2 of a lemon

-- Stir in tuna fish, red onion, and celery until all ingredients are coated.
+- Stir in the tuna fish, red onion, and celery into the avocado mixture.

-- Serve on sandwich or with crackers and vegetables.
-This tuna salad taste even better if you can let it sit for a couple hours.
+- Serve in a wrap, pita, or on a bed of greens.
+This tuna salad tastes even better if you can let it sit for a couple of hours.